Andre-J3sus/Weather-App/README.md

 ## Description

-This is a weather app written in Python with the Tkinter module.
+This weather app was made in two ways: one with a GUI using Tkinter module and other on a Website using Flask module.
+The website code is in the "site" folder.

 The app communicates with the [OpenWeather](https://openweathermap.org/) API to retrieve the current weather information in a location and display it on screen.

 To use it, just type in the name of a city and click on the "Search Weather" button.
 If the name is invalid, a message box is displayed.